ringcentral/ringcentral-js/README.md

 });
 ```

-Make sure that [polyfills](#advanced-sdk-configuration--polyfills) are added to the page before or together with SDK and
+Make sure that [polyfills](#advanced-sdk-configuration--polyfills) are added to the page before or together with the SDK.
-SDK is [configured](#advanced-sdk-configuration--polyfills) to use them.
+Make sure SDK is [configured](#advanced-sdk-configuration--polyfills) to use polyfills.

 ***